gdalsanto/flamo/README.md

 # flamo
-FLAMO: An Open-Source Library for Frequency-Domain Differentiable Audio Processing
+FLAMO: An Open-Source Frequency-sampling Library for Audio-Module Optimization

 More about it soon!